Home by the Sea: Background

 The piece was written at a point in Genesis' career when they were transitioning from progressive rock to a more streamlined, new style.
 As such, it combines simple pop hooks with an extended section more characteristic of progressive rock into one two-part piece.
 Played together, "Home by the Sea" and "Second Home by the Sea" are over eleven minutes long.

 In an interview, Phil Collins noted the track as an example of how the band often recorded songs without playing together as a group.
 Using a prerecorded drum machine as initial background, the band members would first produce 'guide' parts (such as vocal or guitar) to settle on the format of the song, and later rerecord them for final compilation into the song, adding 'real' drum parts as well.

 Single release and video

 Originally released as a single in 1983, "Home by the Sea" did not experience chart success until three years later, when it charted in New Zealand and peaked at number four on the RIANZ Singles Chart.
 In Australia, the song reached number 80 on the Kent Music Report the following year.
-In some countries, such as the Netherlands and Australia, the song was a single with a music video to go with it.
-The promotional video was not taken from The Mama Tour video release, but shot at Reunion Arena, in Dallas, Texas on 21 January 1984, with Phil Collins remaining on the drumkit for the last vocal part.
+The song received a promotional video, which was shot at Reunion Arena, in Dallas, Texas on 21 January 1984, with Phil Collins remaining on the drumkit for the last vocal part.
 "Second Home by the Sea" also appeared much later in a slightly edited form (minus vocals) on the enhanced CD version of the single "Congo" released 14 years later in 1997.